dotnsf/myvc/README.md

-# OreCoin
+# MyVC(Virtucal Coin)

 ## Overview

-Ore(my) Coin is one of virtual coin public implementations with Hyperledger Fabric and Hyperledger Composer.
+MyVC is one of virtual coin public implementations with Hyperledger Fabric and Hyperledger Composer.

-OreCoin supports simple CRUD API for User and Item, and Owner change API for Item also.
+MyVC supports simple CRUD API for User and Item, and Owner change API for Item also.
+This API would be run on port 3001(default).

 ## How to deploy business Network from API server.